Understanding CTV OTT

-The OTT/CTV definition indicates a clear move away from “traditional” media consumption, and the way ad buying was handled in general.
+The OTT/CTV definition is a huge jump away from “traditional” media consumption.
+The way ad buying was handled in general.

-These campaigns also bring with them significant reporting opportunities that are not possible in a linear TV landscape.
-Just a few of the metrics that can be reported on include:
+These campaigns also bring significant reporting opportunities that are not possible in a linear TV landscape.
+Just a few of the metrics that can be reported include:

 - Cost Per Visit